Skip to main content

 Respirable Crystalline Silica

-Occupational exposures to respirable crystalline silica may cause adverse health effects, including silicosis (acute silicosis, accelerated silicosis, simple chronic silicosis, progressive massive fibrosis), nonmalignant respiratory diseases (e.g., emphysema and chronic bronchitis), lung cancer, and renal disease.
+Occupational exposures to respirable crystalline silica (also known as silica dust or quartz dust) cause adverse health effects, including silicosis (acute silicosis, accelerated silicosis, simple chronic silicosis, progressive massive fibrosis), nonmalignant respiratory diseases (e.g., emphysema and chronic bronchitis), lung cancer, and kidney disease.
 Each of these effects is chronic, irreversible, and potentially disabling or fatal.
-MSHA is proposing standards that would better protect miners from the potential health effects associated with exposure to respirable crystalline silica.